-Indigo Urgent Care offers treatment for minor, acute care, as well as initial worker's compensation exams.
+Indigo Urgent Care offers treatment for minor injuries and illnesses, acute care, as well as initial worker's compensation exams.
+We offer digital X-rays at all of our locations.

-We do not provide treatment for more serious injuries or illnesses, such as chest pains, head/neck pain or motor vehicle accident injuries.
-We also do not provide full occupational medicine services at this time, such as ongoing treatment for a worker's compensation claim, DOT physicals or drug screens.
+We do not provide full occupational medicine services at this time, such as ongoing treatment for a worker's compensation claim, DOT physicals or drug screens.

-Patients who receive their initial worker's compensation exam at one of our Indigo Urgent Care locations will be referred to our occupational medicine partners, MultiCare Centers of Occupational Medicine and Immediate Clinic for their follow-up care.
+Patients who receive their initial worker's compensation exam at one of our Indigo Urgent Care locations will be referred to our occupational medicine partners, MultiCare Centers of Occupational Medicine, for their follow-up care.

 If your medical condition is serious or life-threatening, you should call 911 or have someone take you to the nearest Emergency Department immediately.

-MultiCare participates in a wide variety of health insurance plans.
-Most of those plans are listed below.
-Since plan coverage is frequently updated it is always a good idea to check with your insurance company for current information about your plan and the coverage it provides for your choice of hospital, physician, service or procedure.
+MultiCare participates in a wide variety of health insurance plans, most of which are listed below.
+Since plan coverage is frequently updated and coverage for specific services varies with insurance plans, it is always best to check with your insurance company for current information about your plan and coverage before seeking any kind of medical care.

 If you don't see your particular plan listed, contact your health insurance plan (the member services phone number will usually be listed on your ID card) to find out what, if any, coverage is available to you when you receive services from MultiCare.